Intuitive Shape Editing in Latent Space: Conclusion

 \section{Conclusion}

 We introduce an autoencoder that learns to encode a manipulable latent representation from an input shape.
 Through tethering change in the latent space to change in the shape space, we decompose our latent representation into style and handles.
-By passing manipulated latent codes through our autoencoder multiple times, we obtain a degree of plausibility within the range of the learned shape collection.
-While the quality of the produced outputs is generally satisfying, we think that improvement through more powerful encoder and decoder architectures, more carefully chosen or augmented shape collections, and more consistent handle positions is possible.
+We learn a representation that allows direct control for editing while implicitly learning semantics.
+Through projecting back to the learned data manifold, we can perform plausible editing within the range of the learned shape collection.
+While the quality of the produced outputs is generally satisfying, we think that improvement through more powerful encoder and decoder architecture, more carefully chosen or augmented shape collections, and more consistent handle positions is possible.
 We see possibilities to extend beyond the domain of geometry, \eg learning to manipulate photos of people by using facial landmarks as handles.
 Learning handles end-to-end instead of in a separate step could also increase performance and learned semantics.
-The results generated from our framework show that the network learned underlying semantics that can be used for various tasks.
-This was demonstrated by performing various editing operations on a qualitative, and segmentation and model generation on a quantitative level.
-We expect many more applications, \eg symmetry detection, to be possible.
+The results show that the intuitive and disentangled latent space can be used for various tasks.
+This was demonstrated by performing various editing operations and style transfer on a qualitative, and segmentation and model generation on a quantitative level.
+We further provided quantitative evidence for the properties of the learned data manifold and the properties of our editing method.
+Lastly, we showed our unique direction of our work by comparing to other state of the art methods.
+We expect both improved quality and many more applications, \eg symmetry detection, to be possible.